armi1189/CV/README.md

 #### Communication

-social studies at university. semiotics, sociology.
+I've done social studies at University.
+Deep knowlodge of subjects as sociology, semiotics,

+-

 #### Sound Engeneereng

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.
+I got good experience in sound engeneereng.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)